LimnoTech/HSPsquared/README.rst

 The installation instructions have been revised to utilize an environment.yml file to help with setting up you python 2.7 environment.
 Please reference the [Set up & Installation](https://github.com/LimnoTech/HSPsquared/wiki/Set-up-&-Installation) wiki page for installation instructions.

-~~Install Python 2.7 and the additional scientific, open source libraries.
-Ananconda (formerly Continuum Analytics) and Enthought provide free, simple installation of all the required Python and scientific libraries.
-Check that numpy, Pandas, matplotlib, and numba are loaded.
-Qgrid (version > 1.0) is also used in some of the Jupyter notebook tutorials.
-Qgrid is a Jupyter notebook widget which uses SlickGrid to render pandas DataFrames within a Jupyter notebook.
-This allows you to explore your DataFrames with intuitive scrolling, sorting, and filtering controls, as well as edit your DataFrames by double clicking cells.The package managers included with Anaconda or Enthought's downloads makes this easy to check and add any missing packages.

-From this Github site, click on the green "Clone or Download" dropdown button to select "Download ZIP".
-Unzip the downloaded zipfile (in your Windows "Downloads" directory) and move it  to a convenient location such as your Desktop.
-You should now be able to run the Tutorials and create your own Jupyter Notebooks in this directory.

-IF AND ONLY IF you need to run HSP2 outside of the distribution directory, you will need to use the Windows utility to edit your environmental variables.
-Find or create the PYTHONPATH environmental variable and add the path to where you placed the unzipped HSP2 distribution - remember to add the final backslash to the path.
-For example: "C:\Users\myusername\Desktop\HSPsquared\". ~~

 TUTORIALS and JUPYTER NOTEBOOKS
 ===============================
 You should be able to start the Tutorials and other Jupyter Notebooks once you